Can Heaven Wait

 "Can Heaven Wait" is a song by American singer-songwriter Luther Vandross.
-It was written by Carsten Shack, Kenneth Karlin, Joshua Thompson, Danny Mercado, Quincy Patrick, and Joe Thomas for his self-titled twelfth studio album (2001), with production helmed by Shack and Karlin under their production moniker Soulshock & Karlin.
+It was written by Carsten Shack, Kenneth Karlin, Quincy Patrick, Joshua Thompson, Danny Mercado, and Joe Thomas for his self-titled twelfth studio album (2001), with production helmed by Shack and Karlin under their production moniker Soulshock & Karlin.
 The song was released as the album's second single.